ErlingSigurdson/ErlingClock1/README.md

 ## Concept

-I had made this clock and written an initial functional sketch for an ATmega328P-based Arduino Pro Mini knockoff board in 2022, and it works okay, but in order to improve the device's maintainability I wrote the updated firmware and the docs.
-If you like the code for some reason, feel free to use it as you please.
+I had made this clock and written the initial functional sketch for the ATmega328P-based Arduino Pro Mini knockoff board in 2022, and it works okay, but in order to improve the device's maintainability I wrote the updated firmware and the docs.
+If you like this project for some reason, feel free to use the code and the docs as you please.

 This sketch:
 * Drives a multiplexed 7-segment display using a single 74HC595 shift register IC and